dgraph-io/dgraph/wiki/content/deploy/index.md

 dgraph alpha --lru_mb=<typically one-third the RAM> --my=IPADDR:7080 --zero=localhost:5080
 dgraph alpha --lru_mb=<typically one-third the RAM> --my=IPADDR:7081 --zero=localhost:5080 -o=1
 ```

-Notice the use of -o for the second server to add offset to the default ports used by server.
-Zero automatically assigns an unique ID to each Dgraph alpha, which is persisted in the write ahead log (wal) directory, users can specify the index using `--idx` option.
-Dgraph alphas use two location to persist data and wal logs and have to be different for each server if they are running on the same host.
-User can use `-p` and `-w` to change the location of data and WAL.
+Notice the use of `-o` for the second Alpha to add offset to the default ports used.
+Zero automatically assigns an unique ID to each Alpha, which is persisted in the write ahead log (wal) directory, users can specify the index using `--idx` option.
+Dgraph Alphas use two directories to persist data and
+wal logs, and these directories must be different for each Alpha if they are running on the same host.
+You can use `-p` and `-w` to change the location of the data and WAL directories.
 For all other flags, run

 `dgraph alpha --help`.